Clements Gap Sustainable Communities Fund

 - Meet the Community Investment Program’s aims and objectives

 Up to $10,000 can be sought from Pacific Hydro for each project.
 Organisations can apply for more than one project at a time, but must be able to demonstrate their ability to deliver them within twelve months.

-The Clements Gap Sustainable Communities Fund is open to organisations and projects that serve the areas of Clements Gap, Redhill, Mundoora, Wandearah, Port Broughton, and Crystal Brook.
-Organisations and projects do not necessarily need to be based in the Fund area, but the proposed projects must operate in, and provide benefit to these communities to be eligible.
+The Clements Gap Sustainable Communities Fund is open to organisations and projects that serve Clements Gap, Crystal Brook, Red Hill, Port Broughton, Mundoora and Wandearah.
+Organisations and projects do not necessarily need to be based in the fund area, but the proposed projects must operate in, and provide benefit to these communities to be eligible.

-For reference, A not for profit organisation is an organisation that is not operating for the profit or gain (either direct or indirect) of its individual members.
+A not-for-profit organisation is an organisation that is not operating for the profit or gain (either direct or indirect) of its individual members.